 - Wash off the glass slide carefully.

-- Blot dry the slide with absorbent paper but do not wipe the slide.
+- Blot dry the slide with absorbent paper (do not wipe the slide).

-- Examine the glass slide under the microscope from low to high power objective to get a magnified view of the specimen.
-One can also add a drop of oil immersion over the stained area of the glass slide and observe it under 100X objective.
+- Examine the glass slide under the microscope from low to high power to get a magnified view of the specimen.
+One can also add a drop of oil immersion over the glass slide’s stained area to observe it under 100X objective.

-- Simple staining is a very simple method to perform which stains the organism by a single reagent.
+- Simple staining is a very simple method to perform, which stains the organism by using a single reagent.

-- It is a rapid method which reduces the performance time by taking only 3-5 minutes.
+- It is a rapid method that reduces the performance time by taking only 3-5 minutes.

 - Simple staining helps to examine or elucidate the bacterial shape, size and arrangement.

 - It also helps us to differentiate the bacterial cells from the non-living structures.

 - Simple staining can be useful in the preliminary study of the bacteria’s morphological characteristics.

 - It does not give much information about the cell apart from the bacteria’s morphological characteristics.